-An Energy Efficiency Resource Standard (EERS) is a simple, market-based mechanism to encourage more efficient use of electricity and natural gas.
-An EERS consists of electric and/or natural gas energy savings targets for utilities, often with flexibility to achieve the target through a market-based trading system.
-All EERS’s include end-user energy savings improvements that are aided and documented by utilities and other program administrators.
+An Energy Efficiency Resource Standard (EERS) is a policy to encourage more efficient use of electricity and natural gas.
+An EERS consists of electric and/or natural gas energy savings targets for utilities and other administrators.
+All EERS policies include end-user energy savings improvements that are aided and documented by utilities and other program administrators.